eHerkenning: 7 questions of starters

 2. How do I apply for eHerkenning?

-You can apply for eHerkenning at one of the 6 approved suppliers who comply with strict standards. eHerkenning has 4 different levels of assurance.
+You can apply for eHerkenning at one of the 6 approved suppliers who comply with strict standards.
+You must be registered in the KVK Business Register to apply. eHerkenning has 4 different levels of assurance.
 The higher the level, the more data you need to submit.
 You can usually get an eHerkenning within a few days.
 If you need to submit many details, then it can take longer.
-Sometimes you need a KVK Extract from the KVK Business Register that is no older than 14 days.
+Sometimes you need a KVK Extract from the Business Register that is no older than 14 days.
 Check if your supplier needs a KVK Extract.

 You must activate and test your eHerkenning.
 Apply for it in time.
-That way you ensure that you are ready for your first tax return and you avoid a fine (in Dutch).
+That way you ensure that you are ready for your first tax return and you avoid a fine.

 3. Which level of assurance do I need?

-On the website of the various organisations you can find which level you need.
+You can find out which level you need on the websites of the various organisations.
 Beforehand, think about what you need the eHerkenning for.
 If you need a higher level in the future, you will need to purchase it again.
 There are 4 levels:

 • EH2